distbit0/distbit.xyz/_posts/2023-06-15-algorithmic-stables-employ-collateral-that-derives-its-value-from-tvl-growth.md

 tag:
 - stablecoins
 - defi
-title: Algorithmic stables employ collateral that derives its value from TVL growth
+title: Algorithmic stables employ collateral that derives its value from tvl growth
 ---